“How will anyone be convinced I’m worthy of the job when I can’t even convince myself?”

 In the world of recruitment and employment, the difference between the best and the rest often lies in an individual’s understanding of their worth.
 On the other side of the spectrum those in career transition get stuck and one of the biggest brakes to moving onwards and forward lies in one’s perceived value.

 Often during periods of transition or turmoil we lose sight of who we are and our capabilities.
-When considering our career, these periods could include redundancy, returning to work after an extended period or even a stressful project at work.
-These kinds of events can lead us to question whether our skills and knowledge are enough.
+We question whether our skills and knowledge are enough.

 Self-belief is fundamental to making progress both in your search for a job and understanding your capabilities once you have landed your desired position.
 To help you reach that point of understanding, below are some tips to guide you along the way.

 Think about people you admire.
 They may be part of your workplace, a family member or friend, or they may even be a celebrity.
 What can you learn from them?
 Consider what qualities they possess that appeal to you and how you can emulate them.